aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Sets how to plot the empty cells.
-[PlotEmptyCellsType](../../com.aspose.cells/plotemptycellstype).
+See [PlotEmptyCellsType](../../com.aspose.cells/plotemptycellstype).

 **Parameters:**
 | Parameter | Type | Description |